dotlang/language/doc/RFE.md

 Y - Can't we get rid of all `.0` in array and map readings?
 Just throw runtime error if index is wrong for array.
 Referencing an array with invalid index is really exceptional error.
-Can't we have both of them?
+Can't we have both of them? no.

 N - Even the notes in the lang spec can be some kind of complexity and harm orth and gen.
 We need some of them anyway but those who have higher cost (complexity, not orth, not gen) and little benefit should be eliminated.